rcosta-c/zaphod/README.md

-// work done during 42 Piscine, for C00!
+// work done during 42 Piscine!
 Hope it help you learn and understand!